 In the mid '90s, he was changed into a young, long-haired business executive who didn't have any of his previous supporting cast with him.

 There was an issue of Fantastic Four that explained that Reed Richards had just worked out a reliable way to scientifically predict likely future events based on historical trends, and discovered that without something along the lines of a Super Registration Act the most likely future would be a horrible one for the entire world.
-It was an obvious patch job on the character and his actions, but it was a good one.
+It was an obvious patch job on the character and his actions, but it was accepted, since fans just wanted to move past it as fast as possible and forget it happened.

 Another questionable recruit for the pro-reg side was Bishop.
 You'd think a mutant from an alternate-future where mutants were kept in concentration camps thanks to a mandatory government registration program would be against the SHRA.
 Indeed, you'd probably expect him to be one of the loudest voices of dissent as he's living proof that "this is a bad idea."